DarioGT/django-jsonfield2/README.rst

 -----

 Now, it will validate the JSON on entry, and store it as a text in the database.
 When you instantiate/fetch the object, it will be turned back into a python list/dict/string.

-There is also a ``TypedJSONField``, that allows you to define data types that must be included within each object in the array.
-More documentation to follow.